Back to Home

 Why it matters

-Is it important to be aware that this is happening?
-Absolutely.
-It reveals how teams are actually organized in practice, which often differs from the official org chart.
-It can also expose knowledge silos, where critical files are touched by only a single developer.
+Developer collaboration, as reflected in Git history, reveals how teams actually operate in practice.
+This often differs from the official organizational chart.
+It can also expose knowledge silos, where critical parts of the codebase are touched by only a single developer.

 When multiple developers frequently commit to the same files, it indicates a need for strong communication to avoid conflicts and ensure smooth integration of changes.
 By understanding these collaboration dynamics, teams can improve coordination, redistribute knowledge, and align their workflows more effectively with the actual codebase interactions.